 “I knew right away,” Roger says, “that this was my therapy.”

-Eventually other men on the team see what Roger is doing and ask him to tattoo them.
+Eventually, other men on the team see what Roger is doing and ask him to tattoo them.
 Roger’s garage begins to transform from a storage space to a studio, little by little, as the realization of what he is becoming envelops Roger and the process of an artist being born begins its long and endless journey.
 Soldiers from the Army base hear about Roger and start knocking on his suburban door.
-Within a couple years of Bulldog Bite, his garage is filled with the loud drone of a tattoo machine and visited by a combat veteran almost every night.
+Within a couple of years of Bulldog Bite, his garage is filled with the loud drone of a tattoo machine and visited by a combat veteran almost every night.
 And under the bright lamp focused on that padded table, hardened men lift shirts to expose vulnerable skin, and it cannot be denied that the whole scene resembles a space meant for healing.

 * * *